 With something like neem oil, regular applications are more effective.
 Buying the Neem concentrate or the horticultural oil concentrate and a handheld sprayer is usually the best route to take, in terms of future cost savings.

 There are also several grub control granular applications you can apply to your lawn.
-Bayer makes a popular product that is available from ACE Hardware.
+Bayer makes a popular product that is available from Amazon.
 But be sure to rely on chemicals as a last resort.
 Before you use it, check your lawn to see if grub control is even needed.